m0lc14kk/WebhookAPI/CODE_OF_CONDUCT.md

 For harassment, hate speech, or sustained bad behavior.
 **Action:** Permanent removal from all official community channels.

 Enforcement decisions will be made as fairly and transparently as possible.
-In most cases, we’ll explain the reasons behind moderation actions—except where it may put others at risk.
+In most cases, we’ll explain the reasons behind moderation actions - except where it may put others at risk.

 ## A Final Note